patmcclellan/tile-list-search/README.md

 The outer component in this demo is called ArchitectureDemo.cmp.
-It provides the wrapper for placement of the integral components, as well as provided a Label and Icon.
+It provides the wrapper for placement of the integral components, with a Label and Icon.

 At the top of the layout, we have the SearchBar.cmp, with a scrollable ContactList.cmp below.
 The server logic is contained in ContactList.